 - Keep the stove in medium to slow flame.
 Allow it to cook and becomes crispy.

 - Once the dosa starts becoming golden brown in color, flip and continue to cook on the other side.

 - Once it turns golden brown on the both the sides, remove it from the pan and serve hot.

 - Serve along with chutney, sambar, tomato chutney, Idli powder, or chicken curry.

-1. Try adding chopped onion as topping.
-If you are planning to add chopped onions, Please follow this method. (i) Heat the pan, drizzle cooking oil, sprinkle chopped onion skatterdly over pan.
+- Try adding chopped onion as topping.
+If you are planning to add chopped onions in this Instant oats dosa, Please follow this method. (i) Heat the pan, drizzle cooking oil, sprinkle chopped onion.
 On top of it pour the batter.
 This way, chopped onion will not fall apart and will stick to the dosa like in the restaurants.